 What to wear & what not to bring

-Closed toe shoes (NO sandals) are a requirement for all visitors.
+For safety reasons, no crutches or walking assists are allowed.
+Wheelchairs are available at no charge.
+All visitors are required to wear closed toe shoes (no spike heels or sandals).
 No cameras, backpacks, purses, fanny packs or other containers may be brought into the plant except by special request (for medical reasons, etc.) Also, all electronic devices such as cell phones, tablets, or walkie-talkies are not allowed in the facility.
 These items must be left in your car.
 There are no holding facilities onsite for guests' personal belongings.

 Due to safety regulations within the plant, small infants/children in strollers, along with all children under the age of seven will not be allowed to tour our facility.